VincentGourbin/FluxForge-Studio/README.md

 5. **Manage Tasks**: Select and remove individual tasks from the pending queue
 6. **View Statistics**: Live counters for pending, processing, completed, and error tasks

+### LoRA Management
+1. **Access Interface**: Open the "LoRA Management" tab
+2. **Upload LoRA**:
+   - Click "Upload .safetensors file" to select your LoRA model
+   - Add description and activation keywords
+   - Click "Add LoRA" to save to database and copy to lora directory
+3. **Edit LoRA**: Modify descriptions and keywords directly in the dataframe
+4. **Delete LoRA**:
+   - Select LoRA(s) using checkboxes
+   - Click "Delete Selected" to see confirmation interface
+   - Choose whether to delete files from disk
+   - Confirm deletion
+5. **Real-time Sync**: Changes immediately appear in all generation interfaces

 ## 📁 Project Structure

 ```